-Written by Ryan on Thursday the 25th of October 2018.
+Written by Active Minds on Thursday the 25th of October 2018.

 For many of us, especially when a loved one has been recently diagnosed with dementia, or are in the later stages of the illness when communication becomes more difficult, knowing how to talk to someone with dementia can be a daunting prospect.
 However, engaging a loved one in conversation is incredibly important, making them feel loved, noticed, listened to and cared for, as well as ensuring they keep socialising, integral for their mental health.